 Tucked away on the banks of the Kwando River, sheltered under the branches of marula and ebony, Kwando Reserve’s Lagoon Camp is riverside relaxation incarnate.
-Watch herds of elephants come to drink at the river’s edge, whilst pods of hippos splash in the waters.
+Watch herds of elephant come to drink at the river’s edge, whilst pods of hippo splash in the waters.

 Lagoon Camp is owned by the Kwando Safaris group, which is one of the best photography safari companies in Botswana; noted for gorgeous camps set in diverse wildlife destinations (usually private concessions), highly trained and professional guides, plus a personal touch.